fredgrott/GWSJinn/README.md

     -Timber allows me to keep debug logging staying in debug builds only -GWSDroidViewServer allows me to use the android sdk Hierarchy tool to debug and inspect the view groups and layout stuff
-    -GWSWakeUp library used to ake up devices when I push apps to test them -Scalpel to assist in debugging layout layers, etc -Madge library to debug of whether assets are drawing at their native resolutions
+    -GWSWakeUp library used to wake up devices when I push apps to test them -Scalpel to assist in debugging layout layers, etc -Madge library to debug of whether assets are drawing at their native resolutions